Agerrr/patronus/README.md

 Link to repository with the machine learning model predicting the entry level salary of a prospective investee: https://github.com/Agerrr/patronus_ml_model

 Link to repository with Flask app serving the predictions of the model: https://github.com/Agerrr/patronus_flask_app

+The platform leverages the Visa B2B Vitual Account Payment Method API https://developer.visa.com/capabilities/vpa and in the future will also use the Visa Transaction Controls Documentation to ensure the investees use the money they received only for things they agreed to spend it on in the contract.